ChouaibKhamallah/SambaADAuditPasswords/README.md

 pip3 install -r /opt/SambaADAuditPasswords/requirements.txt
 ```

-- Configure ini file if needed
-  - By default the script run in dry_run mode and audit all domain directories
+- By default, the script is run in dry_run mode, no groups are created and the entire domain is audited.
+Adjust conf.ini file if necessary

 ```
 /opt/SambaADAuditPasswords/conf.ini